guillaumevernieres/emc_obs_db/README.md

-# emc_obs_db
+# emc_obsdb
-Tools to manage the EMC marine observation database.
+Wrapper to JCSDA tools to manage the EMC marine observation database.

 1 - Set R2D2_CONFIG to the desired yaml file
 For examplem on Orion: